Process Control, system dynamics and distributed parameter systems

-Applied math for control system simulation and design, heat, mass transfer.
+Applied math Control system simulation & design Heat mass transfer.

 Missile Guidance

-My (Mike McCann) experience started with missile guidance control system dynamics and simulation on analog computers as an apprentice engineer in the aerospace industry.
+My experience started with missile guidance control system dynamics and simulation on analog computers as an apprentice engineer in the aerospace industry.

 University Research in Control

-That got me interested in control and dynamics and given the opportunity, as the result of a scholarship awarded by London University, I did a doctoral thesis ( at Imperial College London) on the control of distributed parameter systems.
-I was invited to join the faculty at Case Institute, Cleveland Ohio (now CRWU) and there further honed the formal and mathematical skills.
+That got me interested in control and dynamics and given the opportunity, as the result of a studentship awarded by London University, I did a doctoral thesis (at Imperial College, London) on the control of distributed parameter systems.
+I was then invited to join the faculty at Case Institute, Cleveland Ohio (now CRWU) and there further honed the formal and mathematical skills.
 During those years, I was teaching control systems design to graduate and undergraduate students.
 It also provided the opportunity to act as consultant to major US firms who sponsored the industrial systems research programme.

 Industrial and Consulting Experience